openethereum/openethereum.github.io/Private-development-chain.md

 5. Go to the newly created account and click "TRANSFER" to conduct your first transaction.
 6. Confirm with a password picked earlier.
 7. A block should get sealed (see in the log) straight away.

-Transactions will get sealed at most every 2 seconds, to change that run with `--reseal-min-period 0`.

 When using with [browser-solidity](https://ethereum.github.io/browser-solidity) `--jsonrpc-cors "https://ethereum.github.io/browser-solidity"` option has to be provided and RPC endpoint set to `http://localhost:8545`.